 - 1. Speak in first person (use "I").
 It will feel and be more responsible.
-I'll say "me?" if you forget and say "you" or "we." - 2.
-"Stay in your yard," share your experiences, opinions, feelings. - 3.
-Take initiative in participating in this group session.
-This supports your facilitator.
+I'll say "first person" if you forget. - 2.
+"Stay in your yard," share only your experiences, opinions, and feelings. - 3.
+Take initiative in participating.
+This supports your leader.
 Don't wait to be called on. - 4.
-Keep your answers brief. - 5.
-Write down all aha's and questions you think of during this entire session.
+Keep your answers somewhat brief.
+I may say, "ELMO" which is "Enough said, let's move on." - 5.
+Write down all aha's you think of along the way.

-□ FINAL WORD "The main point of section is that intention is the most important thing to do in every moment."
+□ FINAL WORD "The main point of this section is to remind you that(e.g., intention is the most important thing to do in every moment.")

-Section 3: The Mistaken Goal of Inadequacy
+Section 2: The Mistaken Goal of Inadequacy